 Archive - News Article

 The Big Spring Police Department reported the following activity between 7 a.m.
-Monday and 7 a.m. today:
+Wednesday and 7 a.m. today:

 The Big Spring Police Department reported the following activity between 9 a.m.
 Saturday and 7 a.m. today:

 The Big Spring Police Department reported the following activity between 7 a.m.
 Thursday and 7 a.m. today:

 â¢ REBECCA NICOLE RODRIQUEZ, 25, of 1405 Settles, was arrested Thursday on charges of failure to identify â giving false information, dog or cat running at large and a warrant from another agency.